YunluZhu/LaTeX_automation/README.md

 # LaTeX Toolbox

-This repo contains scripts for solving LaTeX bibliography formating problems.
+This repo contains scripts for getting bibTeX from dois and solving LaTeX bibliography formating problems.
+- addPMCID: adds PMCID to bibTeX files
+- doi2bib: a Mac Service (Quick Action) for getting bibTeX citation from selected text

 ## Prerequisite